Help! I’ve Overdone It With Mushrooms, What Do I Do?

 Ibotenic acid ultimately gets converted into muscimol, much as psilocybin gets converted into psilocin, once in the body.
 However, before this conversion occurs, ibotenic acid has an excitatory effect.
 That is why amanita muscaria users often report alternating periods of agitation and stupor.

-Medicinal mushrooms: Medicinal mushrooms include things like chaga, Lion’s mane, and Reishi.
+Medicinal Mushrooms: Medicinal mushrooms include things like chaga, Lion’s mane, and Reishi.
 These are much more benign compared to psilocybin or amanita muscaria.
 They are often sold in coffee mixes or as infused chocolates for daily, long-term health support.
 Many of these mushrooms are classified as “adaptogens,” meaning that they theoretically help your body adapt to any kind of stress (be it emotional or physical), without any adverse side effects.

 Now we’re ready to answer the original question: can you overdose on shrooms?
 Specifically, can you overdose on psilocybin shrooms?